ComposableFi/mantis-docs/docs/protocol/solvers.md

 - [**Coincidence of Wants (CoWs)**](https://docs.cow.fi/cow-protocol/concepts/how-it-works/coincidence-of-wants#:~:text=CoW%20%28Coincidence%20of%20Wants%29%3A,re%20trading%20the%20same%20assets.)**:** CoWs allows intents to be matched with each other.
 This can be done on the same chain or even cross-chain.
 This eliminates the need for a third party intermediary in the exchange, as user funds can be directly swapped.
 This further eliminates any fees or delays associated with an intermediary actor.

-Solutions to orders can be a combination of any of the following settlement/execution pathways:

-- [**Coincidence of Wants (CoWs)**](https://docs.cow.fi/cow-protocol/concepts/how-it-works/coincidence-of-wants#:~:text=CoW%20%28Coincidence%20of%20Wants%29%3A,re%20trading%20the%20same%20assets.)**:** CoWs allows intents to be matched with each other.
-This can be done on the same chain or even cross-chain.
-This eliminates the need for a third party intermediary in the exchange, as user funds can be directly swapped.
-This further eliminates any fees or delays associated with an intermediary actor.
-- **Routes:** This solution path involves routing through constant function market makers (CFMMs), which are a subset of automated market makers (AMMs).
-CFMMs in DeFi have vast liquidity that solvers on Mantis can use to settle user intents.
-- **Market makers’ own liquidity:** Solvers can provide funds themselves to settle a transaction.
-It is possible that solvers also collaborate to combine their own liquidity to fulfill any given intent.

 ## Syntax

 This section outlines the syntax and structure of various data types used in Mantis.
 It focuses on the structures related to swap transfers, lending, and borrowing operations.
 It further includes explanations of the primary data structures and enums used to handle these operations.
 A special emphasis is put on the IntentInfo struct.
 The IntentInfo struct is particularly important as it consolidates the information needed for processing these operations.
 The LendInput, LendOutput, BorrowInput, and BorrowOutput structs are placeholders for future implementation.